 • A "will serve" letter from the respective utility companies proposed to serve the subdivision.
+The City may require additional documentation establishing the sufficiency of access and adequacy of service.

 B. Identification and Descriptive Data

 - 1. The proposed name of the subdivision shall be clearly indicated (which shall be retained through Final Plat and include phasing designations) and include the location by Section, Township and Range with reference by dimension and bearing to two (2) Section or 1/4 Section Corners.
 Basis of bearings must be stated on the plat. - 2.
 Name, address, phone number, and seal of Registered Civil Engineer preparing the preliminary plat improvements. - 3.
 Name, address, and phone number of applicant. - 4.
 Scale, north point (pointing up or to the right), and date of preparation including any subsequent revision dates. - 5.
 Location map which shall show the relationship of the proposed subdivision to arterial and collector streets. - 6.
 A surveyed boundary, including distances, lengths and bearings, the total size and benchmark data of the proposed subdivision.